Published by Lyn on 21 April 2022

 Cycling in France – general info

-Tour companies, bike hire and accommodation providers are taking bookings for 2021 and it should be a busy second half of the year.
+Tour companies, bike hire and accommodation providers are taking bookings for 2022 and it should be a busy year.
 Most operators are still offering flexible booking conditions in case of COVID cancellation.

-Many people have postponed 2020 trips until 2021, so many smaller operators may book up fast (or already be full with held over bookings.
-Please book well ahead if you plan on coming in 2021.
-Likewise if you are coming in 2022, book early as – again – it should be busy with travellers who deferred 2020 trips.
+Many people have postponed 2020 trips until 2022, so many smaller operators may book up fast (or already be full with held-over bookings).
+Please book well ahead if you plan on coming in 2022.
+Likewise, if you are coming in 2023, book early as possible – again – it should be busy with travellers who deferred 2020 and 2021 trips.

 See also our Where to Stay section above if you are planning a DIY adventure.